alexhunsley/tca-beam/README.md

 Enter `tca-beam`.
 This tiny tool generates a compiler-ready basic `Reducer` and `View` for all the feature names you give it. *Put a spring in your step!*

+Higher-order reducer generation is being added experimentally; see the `--make-hor` flag.

 ## Quick Start

-To create compiling code for many features (feature = reducer + view), with one swift file per feature:
+To create compile-ready code for many features (feature = reducer + view), with one swift file per feature:

 ```
 ❯ tca-beam Login Help PersonalDetails Products Inbox Settings